 Step Three: Potassium Citrate

 By taking potassium citrate pills, citrate levels increase in the urine.
-Calcium binds to citrate instead of oxalate.
+Calcium binds to the citrate instead of the oxalate.
 This is a desirable event since calcium citrate tends to stay dissolved, whereas calcium oxalate tends to precipitate out as a mineral deposit.
 Potassium citrate also helps create alkaline urine (in which calcium oxalate stones have difficulty forming).
 Potassium citrate supplements are typically given twice a day.